agreenbaum/ImPlaneIA/README.md

 	ff2.fit_fringes(calfiles)

 The fringe fitter (with the options you want) measures fringe observables - visibilities and closure phases.
 It fits each exposure by calling the fit_fringes method and saves the output to directories "targ" and "cal1."
 The default is to save to the working directory.
 I usually set savedir to a string with the object's name.
+FringeFitter, creates a subdirectory named after each fits file name passed.
+So if you provide a single image per fits file (as in this example) then there will be one FF reduction per new subdirectory created.
+If you fit a cube of images then the reduction of each slice will be saved in a directory corresponding to the file name.

 	targdir = "targ/"
 	caldir = "cal1/"
 	calib = nrm_core.Calibrate([targdir, caldir], nirissdata, savedir = "my_calibrated", sub_dir_tag="cube")

 Instance of Calibrate, gives 2 directories containing target and calibration sources.
 The first directory in the list is always assumed to be the science target.
 Any number of calibrators may be provided.
 Argument savedir default is "calibrated."
+In example I provide, each exposure is a single fits file, so .
 Argument sub_dir_tag is the common part of each file name.
-Each image reduction is stored in a subdirectory based on the file name (see below in GPI example for similar example).
+If you choose to analyze a cube of NIRISS images, you should not set a "sub_dir_tag" argument, since each slice is a new exposure.
+If interactive is on (default) then it will warn you about this.
+(See below in GPI example for an alternative example, where the cube contains a wavelength axis).

 	calib.save_to_oifits("niriss_test.oifits")
 Saves results to oifits. phaseceil keyword arg optional to set a custom dataflag.
 Default flag is set when phases exceed  1.0e2.